scriptingosx/pkgcheck/README.md

 - Identifier and version (when present)
 - Install-location
 - for Distribution and mpkg types, shows the information for all components as well
-- for every script in a pkg or component, checks the first line of the script for shebangs of the deprecated interpreters (`/bin/bash`, `/usr/bin/python`, `/usr/bin/perl`, and `/usr/bin/ruby`) and print a warning when found
+- for every script in a pkg or component, checks the first line of the script for shebangs of the deprecated interpreters (`/bin/bash`, `/usr/bin/python`, `/usr/bin/perl`, and `/usr/bin/ruby`, also using these binaries with `/usr/bin/env`) and print a warning when found
+- `/usr/bin/python` and `/usr/bin/env python` will show an error
+- if the script contains the string `python` (that is not in a comment line) it will also show an error, this might generate some false positives (for example, calls to `python3` will also trigger this, but they would probably be problematic, as well)

 ## How to run pkgcheck.sh